DannyFirmin/java-exercises-comp1110/src/comp1110/lab6/README.md

 4.  **Fill the board with triangles**

     Fill the board with a grid of triangles, storing each triangle in an `ArrayList<Triangle>`.
-You should fit exactly four rows (each 86.6 pixels apart), each row having five triangles (three upright and two inverted).
+You should fit exactly three rows (each 173.2 pixels apart), each row having five triangles (three upright and two inverted).
 You will need to use the `setRotate()` method to invert some of the triangles.

 5. **Create a white boarder**